 - Aide assisting resident with a meal.
-Resident begins coughing (unrelated to eating). - Therapist or restorative staff doing upper extremity range of motion with resident who coughs. - Activity instructor assisting resident to place marker on bingo card-resident coughs.
+Resident begins coughing (unrelated to eating). - Therapist or restorative staff doing upper extremity range of motion with resident who coughs. - Activity instructor assisting resident place a marker on a bingo card when the resident coughs.